 - courses as they relate to transferability

 - qualifications of administration, faculty, and staff

 What's Next after my institution receives accreditation?

-Once a qualifying school has attained a full accreditation status, they may apply for expanded national and international co-accreditations under the National Council for Private School Accreditation (NCPSA) protocol, the Middle States Association of Colleges and Schools (MSA), and Southern Association of Colleges and Schools Council on Accreditation and School Improvement (AdvancED).
+Once a qualifying school has attained a full accreditation status, they may apply for expanded national and international co-accreditations under the National Council for Private School Accreditation (NCPSA) protocol, the Middle States Association of Colleges and Schools (MSA), and Southern Association of Colleges and Schools Council on Accreditation and School Improvement (Cognia).

 - FACCS is one of the 15 fully recognized accrediting associations of the NCPSA, which provides FACCS with a unique relationship with all other reputable regional, national, and international accrediting agencies.